Ammar0021/Stream-Scoop/README.md

 - Use a browser extension like [Get cookies.txt (LOCALLY)](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) to Export cookies.
 - When prompted by the script, enter the PATH to your cookies file (Drag and Drop works).
 If you don't have a cookies file, you can skip this step, but note that some videos may not be downloadable without cookies.

-## Testing

-Refer to [testing.md](testing.md) for scenarios that have been tested to improve the program

 ## License